scikit-bio/scikit-bio/doc/source/development/coding_guidelines.rst

 In general the writing of a commit message should adhere to `NumPy's guidelines`_ which if followed correctly will help you structure your changes better i. e. bug fixes will be in a commit followed by a commit updating the test suite and with one last commit that update the documentation as needed.

+GitHub provides a set of handy features that will link together a commit message to a ticket in the issue tracker, this is specially helpful because you can `close an issue automatically`_ when the change is merged into the main repository, this reduces the amount of work that has to be done making sure outdated issues are not open.

 .. _`NumPy's guidelines`: http://docs.scipy.org/doc/numpy/dev/gitwash/development_workflow.html#writing-the-commit-message
+.. _`close an issue automatically`: https://help.github.com/articles/closing-issues-via-commit-messages